 וַיֹּאמֶר אִם-נָא מָצָאתִי חֵן בְּעֵינֶיךָ, אֲדֹנָי, יֵלֶךְ-נָא אֲדֹנָי, בְּקִרְבֵּנוּ: כִּי עַם-קְשֵׁה-עֹרֶף הוּא, וְסָלַחְתָּ לַעֲוֹנֵנוּ וּלְחַטָּאתֵנוּ וּנְחַלְתָּנוּ – And he said: “If I have found favor in your sight, Hashem, please go in our midst; because this is a stiff-necked people; and forgive our error and sin, and take us as Your inheritance.”
 (34:9)

-While we cannot know God as God is, we can learn to understand God a little better by imitating what He does.
+While we cannot know God as God is, we come closer by imitating with mercy in action.
 In both instances, humans do not earn forgiveness through Teshuva, because they have not changed.
 We are prone to error and don’t always learn from our mistakes.

 In the same way that God can choose to judge favorably out of a commitment to life, we can do the same.